Top 30 countries: Where the UAE stands in COVID-19 safety rankings

 DUBAI: Which country is the safest in the world in the time of COVID-19?
-The United Arab Emirates has been named among the 10 safest regions of the world during the pandemic.
+The United Arab Emirates has been named among the 10 safest places during the pandemic.

 A new comparative analysis of Top 30 leading countries was published by the Deep Knowledge Group on Thursday based on a number of "big data" metrics.

-The group introduced a tool based on its “COVID-19 Regional Safety Assessment” in the form of a summary case study on the leading countries.
+The group introduced a tool based on its “COVID-19 Regional Safety Assessment”, with a summary case study on the leading countries.
 The ranking used a quantifiable metrics system, which ranked the UAE at No. 10 out of the top 30.

 SEE MORE